 - Selected stakeholders' survey with explicit questions on possible corruptive activities or other unethical conduct.

-- Part of the general personnel engagement surveys, the latest in 2018
+- Part of the general personnel engagement surveys, the most recent in 2018

 - Stakeholder feedback channel including anonymous reporting possibility via Patria website

 - All reports on alleged misconducts are investigated in accordance with the Patria investigation process.
-Patria’s Chief Compliance Officer who is also General Counsel is responsible for the investigation process together with the top management.
-First the Chief Compliance Officer evaluates the nature and gravity of the reported alleged or suspected unethical conduct.
-Depending on the case appropriate resources (such as field experts and/or HR specialists and/or an internal or external auditor) are engaged in the investigation.
-In serious cases, which are for example Serious misconducts are for example serious risk for health or life, bullying, sexual or other harrasment, serious and continuous improper behaviour, corruption, breach of tax regulations, fraud, embezzlement, inside trading, crime against the enviroment or any other criminal activity, appropriate external professionals or authorities are contacted to guarantee the independency and quality of investigation.
+Patria's Chief Compliance Officer who is also General Counsel is responsible for the investigation process together with the top management.
+First, the Chief Compliance Officer evaluates the nature and gravity of the reported, alleged or suspected unethical conduct.
+Depending on the case, appropriate resources (such as field experts and/or HR specialists and/or an internal or external auditor) are engaged in the investigation.
+In serious cases of misconduct, i.e. serious health or life risks, bullying, sexual or other harrasment, serious and continuous improper behaviour, corruption, breach of tax regulations, fraud, embezzlement, inside trading, crime against the enviroment or any other criminal activity, appropriate external professionals or authorities are contacted to guarantee the independence and quality of investigation.
 All the reports, the steps taken to investigate, and the outcome of the investigations are recorded in a special report log.
-The result are communicated to the reporter in case the report has not been anonymous.
-The current WB system has not allowed communication with anonymous reporters, the reporter is asked to leave contact information in case reporting on investigation is required.
-A new SpeakUp system is to be taken into use allowing communication with the wb reporter.
+The results are communicated to the reporter in case the report has not been anonymous.
+The current whistleblowing system has not allowed communication with anonymous reporters.
+The reporter is asked to leave contact information in case reporting on investigation is required.
+A new SpeakUp system is to be taken into use allowing communication with the whistleblowing reporter.

 - All reported concerns and unethical conduct incidents are reported to the Audit Committee.
 Serious cases are reported immediately and the investigations and corrective actions are followed up on by the Committee more frequently and as is appropriate depending on the nature of the case.
 Other (non-serious) concerns/incidents are reported to the Audit Committee regularly twice a year in a manner that the privacy regulations are met.

-- There has not been reported serious cases in 2018 (and therefore no investigations) concerning Patria personnel, suppliers, business partners or stakeholders.
-In case of serious incidents involving third parties (such as agents or intermediaries) the proceedings would in most cases be public, however taking into account requirements of the GDPR and any other confidentiality obligations.
-Patria reports the results of the proceedingsif they are public annually in its Annual Report.
+- There has not been any serious reported cases in 2018 (and therefore no investigations) concerning Patria personnel, suppliers, business partners or stakeholders.
+In case of serious incidents involving third parties (such as agents or intermediaries), the proceedings would in most cases be public, further taking into account requirements of the GDPR and any other confidentiality obligations.
+Patria reports the results of the proceedings if they are public annually in its Annual Report.

 Interaction – collaborate with others in our industry to promote wider adoption of anti-corruption and anti-bribery measures, read more about the network.